 I was so happy with the outcome!
 We finally had some help while playing!
 Woohoo!
 Unfortunately, I found out pretty quickly that my A4 sized guide is just too big and clumsy.
 When the game itself takes up a lot of table space, this just proved to be too big.
 Also, with use we found that there were some tiles that I missed to add at the beginning.

 Skipping ahead a couple of months in the story, I started playing with Inkscape recently.
 As I was watching video tutorials and learning its basic functions I realized that working on a personal project that interests me would speed up my learning process considerably.
 That’s when I took out my Caverna player aid, dusted it off and started working.

 And this is what I came up with.
 I rethought the content and the layout and took into account all the lessons-learned we had from our games.
 I decided to make it into a card format, so that after printing it could be slipped into a card sleeve and be used along with the other player aids during the game.
+All graphics have come from the rule book itself.
+But the how is the end result of my litte brainstoriming session.
 With its smaller size, clearer pictures, and easy to understand explanations I was excited to give it a go.

 And the end result?
 I quite like it.
 I think it is small enough so that it does not interfere with our play, but large enough for all the icons and text to be legible.
 And I am happy to report that it has fared well during game: it is now much easier to figure out how many animals fit were and what you can do with them during game.
 Quicker decisions, less gray hair, it’s a win-win situation for me!

 Do you like the end result?
 Would you like to use the player aid during your game?
 Click here to download and print it for your own use.
 Enjoy!